 - hot glue sticks

 - craft scissors

 - hot glue gun

+- Mask the wreath base.
 To mask the white Styrofoam base, cut red tissue paper into strips.
 Then brush the wreath base with white glue and stick on the paper strips letting them to overlap.
 It’s a good idea to work in sections, so the glue doesn’t dry out too quickly.
 Once the entire base is covered and no more white is showing, allow the glue to dry completely.
-If you chose another colour scheme (e.g. green and gold or blue and silver), simple use a different shade of tissue paper that is more appropriate for your colour combination.
+If you chose another color scheme (e.g. green and gold or blue and silver), simple use a different shade of tissue paper that is more appropriate for your color combination.

 Tip: Blow over the wreath with a hairdryer to remove hot glue strings.

 How to save and open the templates